heartandhandstraining/heartandhandstraining.github.io/Mom-is-Free.md

 That is Mom visiting her Dad, Grandpa Wood, in Grand Junction, ~1979.
 I have so much more than the following to say about my Mom: [Sandra Beattie](https://www.hkfuneralhome.com/en-memorium/sandra-d-beattie).

 My Mom is now resting in peace, no more pain, no more frustration with being caged up in her own body and dependent on others for most everything.
-She spent most the past 10 years in a nursing home.
+She spent most the past 10 years in a nursing home on top of being unable to walk at all since 1994.

 As a CNA, I told myself and my parents that I would not have them going to a nursing home, never!
 Well, at that time I never imagined a parent of MINE with such a disease so debilitating as MS can be.
 That was just a few people in the nursing home.
 Bizarre thing is that a lady a took special care of with MS followed me as a CNA from Grand Junction to Paonia, where my parents helped me take her to the 4th of July firworks.
 That fall after I went off to college is when Mom was diagnosed with MS, a couple weeks after Mom called me to say that this special lady had passed away due to a complication of MS. Damn crazy!